 This charter governs the operations of the Audit Committee (the "Committee").
+The Audit Committee shall be constituted in accordance with National Instrument 52-110 - Audit Committees.

-The purpose of the Committee is to assist the Board of Directors (the "Board") in its oversight of the integrity of the Company's financial statements and other relevant public disclosures, the effectiveness of the Company's internal controls over financial reporting, the Company's compliance with legal and regulatory requirements relating to financial reporting and the external auditors' qualifications and independence.
+The purpose of the Committee is to assist the Board of Directors (the "Board") in its oversight of the integrity of the Company's financial statements and other relevant public disclosures, the effectiveness of the Company's internal controls over financial reporting, the Company's compliance with legal and regulatory requirements relating to financial reporting and the external auditors' qualifications, and independence and appointment.